AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

    ![](assets/message-center_5.png)

-### Creating a test profile outside the transactional message
+### Creating a test profile outside the transactional message {#creating-a-test-profile-outside-the-transactional-message}

 You can also create a new test profile or use one that already exists in the **Test profiles** menu.